 SCT Enterprises Ltd is a wholly owned trading subsidiary of the Courtauld Institute of Art.
 Professor Deborah Swallow and Mr Robert Thorpe were Directors of SCT Enterprises Ltd throughout the year.
+Robert Thorpe resigned as a Director on 20 August 2021.
 The Fund did not enter into any transaction of any kind with SCT Enterprises Ltd during the year.